-ACCESSORY RESIDENTIAL DWELLING UNIT: A dwelling unit either attached to a single-family principal dwelling or located on the same lot and having an independent means of access.
+ACCESSORY RESIDENTIAL DWELLING UNIT: A self-contained dwelling unit located within, attached to or detached from a Residential Dwelling, One-Family located on the same parcel of land.

 ACCESSORY USE: A use that is incidental and subordinate to the principal use.
 The principal use shall not become subordinate to accessory uses, when aggregated